Hanny Newton: The amazing qualities of goldwork

-When I was aged twenty-three, I was living as a voluntary worker in a Camphill Community, a school for disabled teenagers based on the teachings of Rudolph Steiner.
-The work was fantastic but intense so I started stitching, to gain a balance and do something just for me.
-Remembering the skills my Grandma had taught me, I became hooked.
+When I was 23, I was living as a voluntary worker in a Camphill Community.
+This school, for people with learning disabilities, mental health problems and other special needs, was based around the philosophy of Rudolph Steiner.
+The work was fantastic but intense, so I started stitching to gain a balance and do something just for me.
+Remembering the skills my grandmother had taught me, I became hooked.

 One day, I showed my stitching to my friend Kathleen who had studied art in London.
 She pointed out that I could study embroidery and that it didn’t just have to be a hobby.
 Completing an art degree had never even occurred to me!
-I really owe her a lot for that serendipitous comment.
+I really owe her a lot for that wise and foresighted comment.

-What currently inspires you?
+What inspires you?

 Communicating through stitch

-I was tasked with responding to the exhibition “Scythians: Warriors of Ancient Siberia”, exploring the lives of the nomadic tribes of Siberia 2,500 years ago.
-I was asked to create goldwork activities for the Scythian themed evening sessions in 2017, in which people of all ages and abilities could take part.
-The project drew on the Scythians’ love of gold and horses.
+I was tasked with responding to the 2017 exhibition Scythians: Warriors of Ancient Siberia, exploring the lives of the nomadic tribes of Siberia 2,500 years ago.
+The project drew on the Scythians’ love of gold and horses and I was asked to create goldwork activities for the themed evening sessions, in which people of all ages and abilities could take part.

 This opportunity was beyond my wildest dreams!

-For this series of drop-in embroidery workshops, I designed with hand printed motifs for embellishment, inspired by the swirling patterns found in Scythian art.
-There was no right or wrong, giving some pattern to follow, should they so wish.
+I developed a series of drop-in embroidery workshops, designing hand-printed motifs for embellishment, inspired by the swirling patterns found in Scythian art.
+There was no right or wrong; the designs simply provided some pattern to follow, if needed.

 There was a moment on the final night where I took a step back and saw our packed-out workshops with over fifty people of all ages, nationalities and genders stitching together, and I realised then how powerful making can be.